SAISHRI-5790/SportProject/README.md

 # Incredibles
-Repository contains the files related to the POST MAN API for connectiong moonoDB with SpringFramework
+Repository contains the files related to the POST MAN API for connectiong moongoDB with SpringFramework